leostera/caramel/README.md

 ## Feature Highlights

-* Excellent type-inferece, so you never need to annotate your code
+* Excellent type inference, so you never need to annotate your code
 * Zero-cost type-safe interop with most existing Erlang and Elixir code
 * Has a reviewed standard library included
 * Supports sources in OCaml (and soon Reason syntax too)